-Aging and age-related diseases are central to human health; we study the molecular mechanisms that regulate aging and hope to exploit them for therapeutic purposes.
+Ageing and age-related diseases are central to human health; we study the molecular mechanisms that regulate ageing and hope to exploit them for therapeutic purposes.

 Our health and longevity is largely determined by the rate at which we age.
-Fortunately, aging is a plastic process.
+Fortunately, ageing is a plastic process.
 In our research group we use the nematode Caenorhabditis Elegans as a model systems to understand the pathways that can accelerate or impair aging.
-C. Elegans is ideal for aging-related research, as it is technically well established, short-lived (allowing for lifespan as an easily measurable phenotype), and very responsive to alterations in its aging-regulatory pathways.
+C. Elegans is ideal for ageing-related research, as it is technically well established, short-lived (allowing for lifespan as an easily measurable phenotype), and very responsive to alterations in its ageing-regulatory pathways.

 These studies are complemented by efforts in human tissue culture, to verify human conservation and further explore our findings for therapeutic purposes.
 Our research combines biochemistry (Proteomics, ChIP-Seq, mRNA-Seq,…) with high-throughput genetic screening approaches (RNAi), to understand the regulation of aging at molecular and mechanistic resolution.

 Naghmeh Rajaei, Postdoc

 Marco Lezzerini, Postdoc

 Nataly Puerta Cavanzo, Master Student